Getting started

 1. Review and add automations: When you open your workbench, Autopilot will alert you to automations related to your workflow that are not yet included in your workbench.
 Follow the prompts to add relevant automations for a complete system view.

-2. Customize kanban columns: Autopilot infers and automatically generates kanban columns, or states, based on automations in your workbench.
+2. Customize states: Autopilot infers and automatically generates states (columns in your Kanban board) based on automations in your workbench.
+You can also add and manually define your own states.

 The "States" sidebar in Autopilot.

 3. Enable project-scoped mode for full visibility: For the most comprehensive view of your automation system, enable project-scoped mode on your automations.
-This setting allows all workbench users to see automation execution events and discover dependencies between automations.
+This setting allows all workbench users to view automation execution events and discover dependencies between automations.

 1. Enable edit history tracking for object types: Enable edit history for your object types to track changes and view detailed object histories within Autopilot.